macleginn/bivaltyp/content/languages/descriptions/Bulgarian.md

 # {{ language_external }}
 Contributed by Krasimira Petrova.

 The data were gathered in 2018 using the Russian version of the questionnaire.
+Elena Ivanova has greatly contributed to the analysis of the data.

 ## How to cite
 > Petrova, Krasimira.
 2025.
 Bivalent patterns in {{ language_external }}.